civican/legisinfo/42-1/bills/C-49/bill_text.md

     if an order or consent agreement made under Part VIII of the `Competition Act`, which followed an application made by the Commissioner of Competition, addresses the rate for the traffic to be moved; or

     in any other case specified in the regulations.

+  **(4)** For the purpose of paragraph (3)(b), an interchange located in the metropolitan area of Montreal is deemed to be the nearest interchange and to be located outside the Quebec–Windsor corridor if

+    the point of origin of the movement of the shipper's traffic is located in Quebec and north of the Quebec-Windsor corridor;

+    the shipper has access to the lines of only one class 1 rail carrier at the point of origin; and

+    the nearest interchange is located in the Quebec–Windsor corridor.

 ### Section 130